Benchmark Performance

 Test Methodology

 All processing runs in a dedicated Web Worker thread.
-The browser UI stays fully responsive during 10M+ row operations.
-Progress updates stream every 100ms — you see row counts and percent complete while the comparison runs, without any UI blocking.
+Result rows (added, deleted, modified, unchanged) are written to 4 separate OPFS output files as produced — not held in memory.
+The browser UI stays fully responsive during 15M+ row operations.
+Progress updates stream every 100ms.

 Zero Network Transmission